compsoc-edinburgh/cook-book/desserts/1-medium/chocolate-cupcakes.md

 1. Preheat the oven to 180 degrees celsius and prepare your baking tray, lining it with baking paper.
 2. In a large bowl, add the flour and the cocoa powder.
 Add the baking powder, sugar and almonds, then make a well in the center of the bowl.
 3. In another bowl, beat the eggs and combine them with the yogurt and vanilla essence.
-4. Add the egg mix to the center of the large bowl, then mix everything for a short period of time, just until the mixture is homogenous.
+4. Add the egg mix to the center of the large bowl, then mix everything for a short period of time, just until it all comes together.
 5. Divide the mixture equally between the cupcake forms.
 6. Put the tray in the oven for 15-20 minutes, until a toothpick inserted in the center of a cupcake comes out clean.
 This [toothpick test](https://www.cooksillustrated.com/how_tos/10575-how-to-use-the-toothpick-test-to-see-if-baked-goods-are-done) is important for most baking recipes.
 7. Take out the cupcakes and leave them to cool.